mpike91/jr_rails/README.md

 - Create a model with CRUD controller and views for a Contact model with the following fields (you can choose to use scaffolding):
   - Name
   - Email
-  - Phone
+  - Birthday
-- Style the scaffolding using Tailwind CSS
+- Though the default scaffold looks decent, find some ways to make it look better using Tailwind CSS
+- Link to the new contacts section from the home page (anyway you think looks good)
 - Create an ActiveAdmin resource for the Contact model and ensure it works to create, edit, and delete contacts
-- Find a way to integrate at least one usage of Alpine into your scaffolding somewhere.
+- Find a way to integrate at least one usage of Alpine into your contact pages somewhere.
 Examples: search field for the index, filters drop down, collapsible menus

 ## Resources